 💪 Fibery has a rich edit field that you can insert into any entity and fill it with text, images, links to other entities, etc. You can create a connected knowledge base in Fibery.

-This spec above is a good example how you can connect real work into documents.
+This spec above is a good example how you can connect real work with documents.
 You see a list of initiatives and all of them are already done.
 This is how you can create live and follow progress from a single place.

 Databases, Relations, Fields and Formulas